Skip to content

 Short term fixed savings accounts generally provide higher interest rates, without locking your money away for years.
 They are ideal for people saving for bit ticket items, such as deposit on a home, where you know the money isn’t going be needed for a while.

-Atom – 3.55% 6-month fixed saver
+Atom – 4.6% 6-month fixed saver

 Atom’s instant access saver covered above maybe shy of the best instant access rates around, but its 6 months fixed saver certainly isn’t.
-It’s one of the two 6-month savings accounts we’ve come across with rates at or above the 3.55% mark.
+It’s one of the two 6-month savings accounts we’ve come across with rates at or above the 4.6% mark.

-We prefer Atom for its slick no-nonsense app, and ease of use.
+We like Atom for its slick no-nonsense app, and ease of use.
 Interest is paid monthly, but being a fixed account, you can’t withdraw anything until maturity i.e. 6 months.
 There’s a £50 minimum initial deposit, and a maximum balance of £100,000.

 >> Open an Atom Savings Account

-Tandem – 4.25% 1-year fixed saver
+Tandem – 4.65% 1-year fixed saver

 Tandem acquired Harrods Bank in 2017 allowing it limit use of the latter’s banking licence.
 It became popular for its Tandem credit card, that offered cashback on spending and was previously on the best credit cards to use abroad.
 It now focuses solely on savings and loans, and has reinvented itself as the UK’s green challenger bank.